package-url/purl-spec/PURL-TYPES.rst

 - In case no CPE is available, the ``ID`` field from ``/etc/os-release`` can be used as both the namespace and name.
 - The ``version`` field should be latest version (including patch) that the operating system has been updated to.
 This should closely match the ``VERSION_ID`` field in the ``/etc/os-release`` data.
 - Both ``name`` and ``namespace`` are not case-sensitive and must be lowercased.
+- For rolling or testing distributions, the ``version`` should be set to the rolling channel identifier or branch name.
+Such as ``edge`` for alpine, or ``sid`` for debian.
+In case no such identifier is available, it should not be set.
 - Optional qualifiers may include:

   - ``arch``: key for a package architecture